Overview

 Since 2004, the Centre de Physique Théorique (CPT) has been a joint research unit of the CNRS.
 It is a multi-institution UMR jointly operated by CNRS – Aix-Marseille University – University of Toulon.

-Around thirty PhD students are trained in the laboratory, which also hosts several postdoctoral researchers.
+About twenty doctoral students are trained each year at the laboratory, which also hosts numerous postdoctoral researchers through research projects funded by the ANR or European grants.
 The CPT has developed scientific collaborations with several laboratories of Aix-Marseille University and with numerous research laboratories and institutes in France and abroad.

 Brief history of the CPT